 Recovery and Results

 Once Botox® injections are administered, it is imperative that the toxin stays in that specific, intended muscle.
 Hence, patients are advised by physicians not to rub the injected area or engage in any strenuous activities for at least two hours after the treatment.
-You don’t see the effect immediately after the injection; it first appears two to three days after the treatment for Botox® injections with maximum effect in about five days.
+You do not see the effect immediately after the injection; it first appears two to three days after the treatment for Botox® injections with maximum effect in about five days.
 Dysport® tends to work a little faster with many patients seeing the effect by the next day.

 Once the toxin takes full effect, the results are known to last between three and half to four months on the average.
 When the patient feels the gradual restoration of movement to the injected muscle, that is an indication to go back for another injection.
 Many patients find that if they get their next injection before the last one wears off completely, that next treatment seems to last longer.